mikhama/presentation-tensorflowjs/transcript.md

 TensorFlow.js uses WebGL in a browser or processing unit (TPU, CPU, GPU) in Node.js.
 And it provides two things:
 - CoreAPI is a low-level API for linear algebra and automatic differentiation.
 It contains tools for creating and training models from scratch.
-- LayersAPI is the primary building block for constructing a Machine Learning model.
+- LayersAPI is the primary building block for constructing a Machine Learning models.
 Under the hood, every layer uses the CoreAPI.

-TensorFlow.js supports models importing.
+TensorFlow.js supports model importing.
 You can import models such as Keras models or TensorFlow models into your project.

 So, what is a Tensor?